PrakharSrivastav/tls-certificates/02-https-server/readme.md

 ## run client
 - in another terminal window, navigate `cd 02-https-server`
 - run the client `go run client.go`
+- we have a set of 3 requests in the code.
+Uncomment others and try each of the requests.
+You should see a different client error on each request.
 - the requests should fail.
 The whole idea is to demonstrate, why the requests are failing.

 **Important**: Make sure to run the server and the client from their respective directories.